-- Electronics: All campus units recycle any electronic waste that they generate internally and in 2016 we diverted 6.33 tons of such waste.
+Electronics: All campus units recycle any electronic waste that they generate internally and in 2016 we diverted 6.33 tons of such waste.
 We also have an e-waste drive every year (usually during Earth Week in April) to collect cell phones, single-use and rechargeable batteries, printer cartridges, computers, TVs, etc. If you'd rather not wait, Best Buy or Batteries plus are other year-round dropoff locations for small items.

 	- Our facilities and maintenance teams recycle tires, oil, and metals.

 	- In 2015, we collected 537 pounds of food from students in res halls during Move Out Week and donated it to the Oshkosh Area Community pantry. in 2016, we increased our efforts and worked closely with Residence Life to divert 5,365 pounds of waste including 860 pounds of food that was again donated to the Oshkosh Area Community Pantry and 1,020 pounds of metal that was recycled.
 Check out the UWO Today article here.

-- We have run public events involving the arts, called TRASHformation, in partnership with Los Angeles-based RuckusRoots.
+	- In the past we have run public events involving the arts, called TRASHformation, in partnership with Los Angeles-based RuckusRoots.

 	Over the years we have seen an increase in campus waste mitigation & diversion, but most importantly, we have also seen decreases in waste generation.
 For more information on the waste stream at UW Oshkosh, view the 2010 Waste Audit Presentation and Report produced by students in the Environmental Studies 390, a topics course focused on Campus Sustainability.
 Learn more about waste management at UWO in the Campus Sustainability Plan.